stdlib-js/stdlib/docs/repl_text.md

     ...
 ```

-Note that the description should __not__ be written in the declarative mood.
+Do __not__ write the description in the declarative mood.
 For example, avoid

 ``` text
 lowercase( str )